-The deaconess is elected to office, serving for a term of one year.
+The deaconess is elected to office, serving for a term of one or two years as determined by the local church.
+(See p.
+45.)
 It does not follow that the wife of a man chosen as deacon thereby becomes a deaconess, nor is it incumbent upon a church to choose the wife of a deacon as deaconess because her husband is a deacon.
 The deaconess is to be chosen from the standpoint of consecration and other qualifications that fit her to discharge the duties of the office.
 The church may arrange for a suitable service of induction for the deaconess by an ordained minister holding current credentials.

-The Duties of Deaconesses.-Deaconesses are to do their part in caring for the sick, the needy, and the unfortunate, cooperating with the deacons in this work.
+The Duties of Deaconesses-Deaconesses are to do their part in caring for the sick, the needy, and the unfortunate, cooperating with the deacons in this work.

 The deaconesses prepare the bread for the Lord's Supper.
-They also neatly arrange the ordinance table, pour the wine, place the plates of unleavened bread, and cover the table with the linen provided for that purpose, et cetera.
+They neatly arrange the ordinance table, pour the wine, place the plates of unleavened bread, and cover the table with the linen provided for that purpose, et cetera.
 All these matters should be cared for before the service begins.

-The deaconesses also assist in the ordinance of foot washing, giving special aid to women visitors or those who have newly joined the church.
-It is also the duty of the deaconesses to see that the table linen, towels, et cetera, used in the celebration of ordinances, are laundered and carefully set aside.
+The deaconesses assist in the ordinance of foot-washing, giving special aid to women visitors or those who have newly joined the church.
+It is the duty of the deaconesses to see that the table linen, towels, et cetera, used in the celebration of ordinances, are laundered and carefully set aside.
+(See p.
+70.)

-Deaconesses should also assist at the baptismal services, giving such counsel and help as may be necessary regarding suitable garments for baptism.
+Deaconesses should assist at the baptismal services, giving such counsel and help as may be necessary regarding suitable garments for baptism.
 Robes of suitable material should be provided.
 Where robes are used, the deaconesses should see that they are laundered and carefully put aside for future use.
-(See also pp. 45, 79.)
+(See p.
+32.)

-Board of Deaconesses.-Where several deaconesses have been elected, a board of deaconesses should be formed, with the head deaconess serving as chairperson and another as secretary.
+Board of Deaconesses-Where several deaconesses have been elected, a board of deaconesses should be formed, with the head deaconess serving as chairperson and another as secretary.
 This board is authorized to assign duties to individual deaconesses, and cooperates closely with the board of deacons especially in welcoming members and visitors, and in home visitation.
-(See p.
-62.)
+(See pp. 52, 53.)